The story of the Bélinac Silk Factory

 Albert Bélinac, the Silk Factory’s founder, was born in 1859.
 He managed the company until 1907, when he lost his fight against typhoid fever.

 His son, Henri, was just 17 at the time…so Mr. Page, a member of the Bélinac family, took charge of the Silk Factory, assisted by two employees, Mr. Galet and Mr. Griffon.

 Having completed his military service, Henri joined the company in 1912.
 However, war broke out and he was called up.
-The hostilities over, he returned to manage Bélinac but the war had hit the market and the silk sector entered a deep slum.
+When the hostilities ended, he returned to manage Bélinac but the war had hit the market and the silk sector entered into a deep slump.
 In the thirties, Henri Bélinac introduced new products to the company’s range, including linings and viscose-rayon upholstery fabrics.

-Henri managed the Bélinac Silk Factory until 1968 before his grandson, Jean Gelas, took the reins for the next thirty-eight years.
+Henri ran the Bélinac Silk Factory until 1968 before his grandson, Jean Gelas, took over the reins for the next thirty-eight years.

-In 2007, it was Yann Biville’s turn to commit to the Bélinac adventure.
+In 2007, it was Yann Biville’s turn to embark on the Bélinac adventure.